Best interactive cat toys: 6 toys tested and approved by real cats and their owners

 (Image credit: Getty Images)

-A busy cat is a happy cat so it is essential to stock up on the best interactive cat toys to have around the house.
-These toys will give your kitty both the mental and physical stimulation they need to continue thriving.
+To keep your cat busy and happy, you need to stock up on the best interactive cat toys.
+Interactive toys give your cat the mental and physical stimulation they need to live happy and healthy lives.

 The quick list